What is SPICE Simulation?

 What does LTspice provide to designers?

 Many circuit designs include analog circuits as well as digital processing and digital control systems.
-Systems that might be thought of as purely digital, such as sensors, controllers, and multimedia interfaces, all include analog circuits, continuing to drive the need for a simulation tool such as LTspice.
-Here are some of the common analyses available in LTspice.
+Systems that might be thought of as purely digital, such as sensors, controllers, and multimedia interfaces, all include analog circuits, continuing to drive the need for SPICE simulation tools.
+In this case, here are some of the common analyses available in LTspice.

 Transient analysis – The behaviour of a circuit in the time domain is sometimes more important than a steady state.
 If a circuit is transitioning between two states, such as on power-up, this will help identify if the start-up behaviour is as expected and within design margins, and allow the designer to make and verify changes if needed.